Somerset County, Maryland: Religious communities

+Connection to Napoleon

+After the defeat of the French Empire at the hands of the Seventh Coalition in July 1815, emperor Napoleon I sought to flee to the United States to escape imprisonment.
+According to local legends, Napoleon's brother, Jerome Bonaparte, had previously married Elizabeth Patterson, an American socialite from Baltimore, and through her the Bonapartes had connections to the American gentry, such as the King family in Beverly.
+According to the 1944 book 'Rivers of the Eastern Shore' by Hulbert Footner, Nicholas Girod, former Mayor of New Orleans, attempted to rescue Napoleon from his exile in British Saint Helena in 1821, the plan being to hide Napoleon in Beverly House in Princess Anne, Somerset County, before transporting him to Napoleon House in New Orleans once the hunt for him subsided.
+However, Napoleon died before the plot could go ahead.

 Native Americans

 As the English colonies expanded, they encroached on Native American land.
 The coastal areas were occupied primarily by Algonquian language-speaking tribes.
 The population of the latter decreased, due to disease, warfare and social disruption.
 Some of the tribes migrated west to the Ohio River Valley or joined with neighboring tribes to the north, such as the Lenape.

 Some of the descendants of the tribes of Maryland remained.
 They intermarried with colonists, including white indentured servants, and African and African-American enslaved workers.
 Children of Native American mothers were generally absorbed and grew up in their culture, even if mixed-race.
 The Catholic Church recorded Native American families in southern Maryland.
 In the late 20th century, many groups of Native American began to reorganize, noting their community continuity.
 Several tribes have been recognized by the state.

 Subsequent counties

-After the Dutch Anglo war, The Dutch loss the North & South Rivers (Hudson & Delaware).
+After the Dutch Anglo war, the Dutch Republic lost their North American lands along the North & South Rivers (that is, along the Hudson & the Delaware).
 The Dutch colony (2 miles X 20 miles) along the Delaware Bay, became Durham County Maryland, With the county seat being Lewes, 1665 until 1669.
 In 1669 it became part of Somerset County until 1683 when it given to William Penn.

 In 1742, Worcester County to the east and the ocean, was organized as the thirteenth county of Maryland by separation from Somerset County.
 By 1867, portions of Somerset and Worcester counties were ceded to create a 22nd jurisdiction, Wicomico County.
 (The state in 1872 created a 23rd and final county in the far mountainous west, named Garrett.)

 The county has a number of properties on the National Register of Historic Places.